How do you get to sleep without drinking alcohol?

 Drinkers tend to believe that alcohol helps them get to sleep.
 But as with everything around this devious drug.
 The reward is short-lived when compared to the price you pay.

-Alcohol is all about the carrot and the stick motivation.
-Sure it helps you get to sleep but do you stay asleep and awake well rested?
+Alcohol is all about the carrot and stick motivation.
+Sure it helps you get to sleep but do you stay asleep and awake well-rested?
 No way!